OSGeo/OSGeoLive-doc/doc/quickstart/ETF_quickstart.rst

 Dependencies and Parameters
 ----------------------------------

-The Test Suites button shows some basic information about the selected Test Suites and -if applicable- about the direct dependencies.
+The Test Suites button shows some basic information about the selected Test Suites and - if applicable - about the direct dependencies.

 .. image:: /images/projects/ETF/dependencies-and-parameters-1.png
     :scale: 70 %